radiant-rstats/docker/install/rsm-msba-windows-1909.md

 **Step 5**: Check that you can launch Rstudio and Jupyter

 You will know that the installation was successful if you can start Rstudio and Jupyter Lab.
 When you press 2 (and Enter) in the terminal, Rstudio should start up in your default web browser.
 If you press 3 (and Enter) Jupyter Lab should start up in another tab in your web browser.
-For Rstudio, the username is "jovyan" and the password is "rstudio".
-For Jupyter the password is "jupyter"
+If you are asked for a password the username is "jovyan" and the password is "jupyter"

 > Important: Always use q (and Enter) to shutdown the computing environment